wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_configuration/test_basic_configuration_connection_invalid_protocol.md

 - Fail if remoted does not use TCP in case of every value in the `protocol` option is invalid.
 - Fail if remoted does not show expected warning if use more than one protocol for syslog connection.
-- Fail if API query `{protocol}://{host}:{port}/manager/configuration?section=remote` doesn't match the introduced configuration on ossec.conf.
+- Fail if API query `{protocol}://{host}:{port}/manager/configuration?section=remote` doesn't match the introduced configuration on manager.conf.

 ## Code documentation